MikeJollie2707/MichaelBot/docs/docs/econ/potions.md

 ## Looting Potion

-- **Main Effect:** A 50% chance to multiply the drop by 3 times while exploring.
+- **Main Effect:** A 50% chance to multiply the drop by 4 times while exploring.
 - **Passive Effect:** Lower the death chance by 5% while exploring.
 - **Durability:** 20

 ## Luck Potion

-- **Main Effect:** A 50% chance to multiplies the drop by 5 times and ensure that all possible drops will drop at least `min_amount` or 1, whichever is higher.
+- **Main Effect:** A 50% chance to multiplies the drop by 2 times.
+Also ensure that 1.
+If a possible drop is already dropped, it'll then drop `max_amount` and 2.
+If a possible drop is not dropped, it'll then drop `min_amount` or 1, whichever is higher.
 - **Passive Effect:** Lower the death chance by 10% on all dimensions.
+As a `Legendary` equipment, this cannot be lost upon death while equipped.
 - **Durability:** 50

 This is a powerful potion that basically removes the rate in which an item drops.
 It'd be basically 50%, completely based on whether the potion activates or not.
 However, this does contribute to the death chance calculation.
 The 10% death reductions should absolutely offset this.

 ## Undying Potion

-*Note that this potion is not yet implemented anywhere.
-This is only a concept.*
+- **Main Effect:** When the user "dies", there is a 100% chance this potion will activate, negating the death of the user.
+If `Fire Potion` is activated, `Fire Potion` will be prioritized over this potion.

-- **Main Effect:** A 100% chance to prevent dying on all (action) commands and dimensions.
+- **Passive Effect:** While equipped, this potion will allow the user to equip 1 more potion.
-- **Durability:** 50
+- **Durability:** 20

-This is a powerful potion that removes death for the next 50 sessions of actions.
-This overwrites even the minimum death chance of 0.5%, so definitely get this if possible.
+This is a useful potion that guarantees you to not die, while essentially costing you no potion slot.
+Definitely useful to get.